dioscarey/react-beforeunload-component/README.md

 # React Beforeunload Component

-Currently Beforeunload works when the browser detects the change of the pathname
+Beforeunload works when the document and resources are about to be unloaded but it doesn't detect react components that will be unmounted.

 ## Install